GP-Stanley/tech264_python/JSON/JSON.md

 { "first_name" : "Sammy", "last_name" : "Shark", "location" : "Ocean", "online" : true, "followers" : 987 }
 ```
 ## Advantages of using it?
-* Flexibility: can support a wide range of data types.
+* **Flexibility**: can support a wide range of data types.
-* Easability: easy to use and understand, doesn't require additional code to interpret data.
+* **Easy**: easy to use and understand, doesn't require additional code to interpret data.
+  * Easy for machines to understand it and regenerate it into other formats.
-* Support: JSON is supported by most programming languages, operating systems and browsers.
+* **Support**: JSON is supported by most programming languages, operating systems and browsers.
-* Self-describing: easy to distinguish between data types and interpret data without prior knowledge.
+* **Self-describing**: easy to distinguish between data types and interpret data without prior knowledge.

 ## What data types can it store/use?
 * string : number : JSON object : array : boolean : null.
-* It CAN'T store a function : a date : undefined.
+* It CAN'T store: a function : a date : undefined.

 ## What is the JSON syntax for:
-* used to structure data in a text-based format that is both human-readable and machine-parsable.
+* Used to structure data in a text-based format that is both human-readable and machine-parsable.

 ### Name value pairs?
 * In JSON, data is written as name/value pairs.